GraphAlchemist/Alchemy/README.md

     </script>
     ```

-3. Add an Alchemy div to the page:
+3. Add an Alchemy classed div to the page:
     `<div class="alchemy"></div>`

 4. start the app: